Killing of Tamima Nibras Juhar: Suspect

-Wilms had plans to attack mosques in Oslo and was on a Telegram channel affiliated with far-right political party Alliance where he supported the party and wrote about his hatred for the government, Islam and immigrants.
+Wilms has admitted that he had plans to attack mosques in Oslo and was on a Telegram channel affiliated with far-right political party Alliance where he supported the party and wrote about his hatred for the government, Islam and immigrants.
 Employees at the child welfare center reported concerning behavior from Wilms, including Nazi statements.
 On 24 December 2024, Wilms threatened a child welfare worker via SMS, which stated "I will slaughter you just like the Jews".
 The message was reported to Oslo Police District in February 2025, which reviewed the case on 14 March and judged it as non-urgent, though notifying PST about the report in April.
 It was since being processed at the Conflict Council for Youth Follow-Up.
 After Juhar's murder, the case was put with Grønland police station.

+In April 2026, Wilms was indicted for murder.
+Although investigators confirmed through interrogation of Wilms that he held far-right extremist beliefs and targeted Juhar for her religion and skin colour, the terrorism charge was dropped as political extremism of a perpetrator alone was not sufficient to consider the crime terrorism, though still a hate crime.
+His trial began on 1 June 2026 and during his testimony in Oslo District Court, Wilms stated that he was inspired by Brenton Tarrant, Anders Breivik and Philip Manshaus.
+He voiced regret for the crime, but the court found the explanation inauthentic.
+On 30 June, Wilms was found guilty and sentenced to 19 years in prison with preventive detention, with possible parole after 12 years.
+The preventive detention was ruled due to a psychiatric exam finding that Wilms posed a substantial risk due to his "fascination with violence, lack of empathy, [and] antisocial personality traits".